Niall Breslin: Solo career

 In 2011, Breslin released a solo album, Colourblind Stereo.
 Four singles were released from the album.
-During a performance at the Festival of Fires in Westmeath on 5 May 2012, he urged thousands of fans to vote against the government coalition of Fine Gael/Labour, saying before leaving the stage “I don’t normally do politics, but this Government is an awful bollocks.
+During a performance at the Festival of Fires in Westmeath on 5 May 2012, he urged thousands of fans to vote against the government coalition of Fine Gael/Labour, saying before leaving the stage "I don’t normally do politics, but this Government is an awful bollocks.
 I want to make an appeal to all you people out there.
-Don't make the same mistakes we did by voting them in again.”
+Don't make the same mistakes we did by voting them in again".

 In 2012, he was a coach on the inaugural season of The Voice of Ireland, mentoring the winner, Pat Byrne.

 Through the end of 2012, Breslin began work on his second solo album "Rage and Romance".

 A music video was filmed for Show Me Love, featuring Moone Boy actors David Rawle and Ian O'Reilly.
 In 2014 Breslin appeared on the second series of Moone Boy as a PE Teacher.

 In January 2014, Breslin announced putting his solo career as a recording artist on hold, with the intention to focus on his work as a judge on The Voice of Ireland and writing and producing music.

 Personal life

-In late March 2013, Breslin opened up on his blog about his struggles with Generalized anxiety disorder.
-Having experienced a severe panic attack on a live show taping during the first season of The Voice of Ireland, Breslin sought professional help and ultimately decided to manage his anxiety by adopting a more active lifestyle.
+In late March 2013, Breslin opened up on his blog about his struggles with generalized anxiety disorder.
+Having experienced a severe panic attack on a live show taping during the first series of The Voice of Ireland, Breslin sought professional help and ultimately decided to manage his anxiety, by adopting a more active lifestyle.
 He began training for a triathlon, in support of Lakelands Area Retreat & Cancer Centre (LARCC), a foundation on which his mother serves as director.

 Breslin is also an ambassador for Cycle Against Suicide (CAS), an organisation that seeks to raise awareness and bring support to those dealing with mental health issues.
 In April and May 2013, Breslin participated as a cyclist with CAS, in a series of legs around Ireland, stopping at local schools to give mental health-related talks and also he was dating Miss Universe Ireland 2010 Rozanna Purcell.